-2.9.4 Problems and Concerns
+Problems and Concerns

-- 1. The continuing delays in the delivery of the prototype antennas have significantly increased the risk associated with timely evaluation of the prototype antennas.
-It is becoming increasingly difficult to maintain a schedule which completes evaluation of both prototype antennas by 2004-01-01. - 2.
-The AEG has obtained little information regarding the basic antenna systems which comprise the prototypes.
-For example, an accurate description of the VertexRSI antenna metrology system, requested several times, has yet to be delivered.
+1. The continuing delays in the delivery of VertexRSI prototype have significantly increased the risk associated with the evaluation of the prototype antennas.
+It is becoming increasingly difficult to maintain a schedule which completes evaluation of both prototype antennas by 2004-01-01.

+2. The AEG has obtained little information regarding the basic antenna systems which comprise the VertexRSI prototype.
+For example, an accurate description of the antenna metrology system, requested several times, has yet to be delivered.
 This information is essential to the evaluation program.